willbush/blog/content/blog/impermanent-nixos.md

 familiar with NixOS, but I'll try to keep in mind those crazy enough to try NixOS, flakes, and impermanence for the first time.

 I personally try this sort of thing in a VM first.
-I did so when migrating to NixOS.
+For example, when migrating to NixOS.
 And again, when I rewrote my config for nix flakes.
 This time, as I'm migrating to impermanence, I want to document the process better.
 Hopefully, this will make it easier for others to try it out too.